daveisagit/blocksets/README.md

 _So for example if all values are finite then it is a single point (or unit block)._

-Having it a normalised form we can easily _hash_ and compare for equality using a pair of coordinate tuples.
+Expressing them in a normalised form like this means we can easily _hash_ and compare for equality using just the pair of coordinate tuples.

 #### Block Operations